 This page alerts participants to the fact that you are looking for volunteers.
-For this exercise, it is useful to have 3 or 4 volunteers that will give their scores on the example texts.
+For this exercise, it is useful to have one volunteers for each group or field that can award scores on the example texts.
 The idea is to show diversity on scoring patterns among the assessors.
+Non-volunteers can be encouraged to participate also, by writing down their scores and reflecting on how they compare to the scores awarded by volunteers.